 Dopamine deficiency is implicated in depression, addiction, Parkinson’s, ADHD, and other conditions.
 Understand the connection and learn what you can do.

-If you wake up every morning and feel like “the thrill is gone,” you may have a dopamine deficiency.
+If you wake up every morning and feel like life offers little to look forward to, you may have a dopamine deficiency.

 What Is Dopamine?